rails/solid_queue/README.md

 plugin :solid_queue if ENV["SOLID_QUEUE_IN_PUMA"] || Rails.env.development?
 ```

-**Import Note about Action Cable**: If you use Action Cable (or anything dependent on Action Cable, such as Turbo Streams), you will need to also need to update it to use a database.
+**Import Note about Action Cable**: If you use Action Cable (or anything dependent on Action Cable, such as Turbo Streams), you will also need to update it to use a database.

 In `config/cable.yml`